The more you know...

 Electric vehicles are moving forward quickly, and we're here to keep you up to speed.

 Electric vehicles are cheaper to operate and to maintain than gas vehicles, as there are no belts or spark plugs to replace, and fewer hoses and fluids to maintain.
 Plus, the cost of electricity to drive an EV is far less than the cost of fuel for a gas vehicle.

-Learn more about the cost of electric cars:
+Learn more about the cost of electric vehicles: